datasektionen/ddagen/README.md

 Solution?
 Wait a few hours.

 ## Instalation
-If you're running Windows I can highly recommend Windows Subsystem for Linux (WSL) as it allows you to run a Linux terminal in Windows.
+If you're running Windows I can highly recommend Windows Subsystem for Linux (WSL, [https://docs.microsoft.com/en-us/windows/wsl/install-win10](https://docs.microsoft.com/en-us/windows/wsl/install-win10)) as it allows you to run a Linux terminal in Windows.
 This is helpful as it allows you to gather everything related to the development of [ddagen.se](https://ddagen.se/) in one place.

-Link to installation  guide: [https://docs.microsoft.com/en-us/windows/wsl/install-win10](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 ### Install dependencies
 To install python 3 and flask run: